 Sometimes plaque begins to build up on the walls of the arteries supplying blood and oxygen to the head and neck.

-Coronary angioplasty is a procedure to re-open a narrowed heart artery by inflating a tiny balloon in the narrowed segments.
+Coronary angioplasty (or PCI) is a procedure to re-open a narrowed heart artery by inflating a tiny balloon in the narrowed segments.

 If conservative methods to treat your angina are not successful your consultant may recommend coronary artery bypass graft.